kanokarob/Dragonkind-Evolved/README.md

 - Each piece gives more Armor value than Netherite.
 A full set provides 25 total Armor.
 - Each piece gives extra Hearts.
 A full set provides 10 total hearts.
 - While wearing a full set, deals a more powerful Thorns-like effect to Dragons only
+- While wearing the Dragonhide Sabatons (boots), you can hover over the void as long as there are no blocks beneath you.
+Useful for traversing the Outer End without Elytra.

 **Dragonskull Shield**
 - While blocking, causes Dragon breath clouds to instantly dissipate